 Some games may require the use of 2 control devices simultaneously, for example, console versions of arcade classics like Robotron™, SmashTV™, Crazy Climber™, and Karate Champ™.
 While the X-Arcade™ is not ideal for all types of games, for example, first-person shooters, it has the ability to play all of them thanks to DualStick Mode.

 DualStick Mode makes the second player joystick of a dual X-Arcade™ act like the right analog thumbstick on a gamepad.
 But it also makes the buttons on the player 2 side mirror those of the player 1 side, so the buttons on both sides can be used for single-player game play.
 As you may have gathered, this means that DualStick mode is for single-person game play, and requires a 2-player X-Arcade™ controller, it will have no effect on an X-Arcade Solo™ for example.

-DualStick mode is toggled on and off by pressing the Modifier and Player 1 side button 6 simultaneously, and while in DualStick mode you can still change Joystick 1 between D-PAD and analog thumbstick mode.
+DualStick mode is toggled on and off by pressing the Player 1 Back button and button 6 (RT) simultaneously, and while in DualStick mode you can still change Joystick 1 between D-PAD and analog thumbstick mode.

 For testing Mode 1 (keyboard mode) and Mode 2 (Keyboard Programming mode) you can use the X-Arcade Test Program.